 The program or institution must have a variety of means to guarantee that relevant information is provided to or shared among students, faculty, staff, and administrators.
-Newsletters, email, social networking tools, suggestion boxes, staff meetings, town meetings, memos, bulletin boards, and many other approaches serve to provide information to those who need it and to facilitate communication among students and personnel.
-If the program or institution uses electronic information dissemination and exchange, reliable access to the information, and secure access when appropriate, must be ensured.
-Faculty, staff, and students are informed about their responsibilities for accessing information.
+Faculty, administrators, staff, and students must have reliable access to information, and secure access when appropriate, and must be informed about their responsibilities for accessing information.

-Administrative and Fiscal Capacity Standard 8: The program or language institution documents that it is in compliance with all local, state, and federal laws, as well as with any applicable institutional regulations.
+Administrative and Fiscal Capacity Standard 8: The program or language institution documents that it is in compliance with all local, state, and national laws, as well as with any applicable institutional regulations.